 Essentially your customers are the ones who believe in your product enough to buy it and use it so problems should be fixed efficiently and distinctively.
 By listening to and appreciating your customers' needs you'll have a stronger product in the long run.

 'Concentrate on the user as much as the product.
 You need to grow both side by side; otherwise you'll finish one and be left wanting the other,' says Steph Newport Booth, one of three founders of GoSweat, a service which makes finding and booking fitness activities simple and easy.
-From aerial trapeze to quidditch, users simply search with their postcode to discover local fitness that suits them.

 Failing to understand your industry

 Knowing your product or service but failing to understand the market it will be sold in could lead to you wasting both time and money.
 Possessing strong knowledge of your industry is therefore imperative.